 It is more time-consuming to make air fryer popcorn than microwaving.
 But it’s less messy than cooking in the microwave if you use aluminum foil to restrict the kernels from flying out while popping.

 Air fryer popcorn is also cheaper and easier to make than the microwave version.

 In addition, microwave popcorn bags also have perfluorinated compounds that prevent the oil from draining through the container.

-These chemicals regrettably may find their way into your popped popcorn resulting in many concerns on whether the microwave popcorn is safe for your health.
+These chemicals regrettably may find their way into your popped popcorn resulting in many concerns about whether microwave popcorn is safe for your health.

 The answer is yes, but you should look for an all-natural microwave popcorn bag without PFC compounds.

 Upon heating, these chemicals might melt and find their way into your popcorn.
 And this could affect your health in the long run.

 How To Make Microwave Popcorn In An Air Fryer

 You won’t like it getting unsatisfactory results by air frying microwave popcorn.
 So, these steps should help you make nice and tasty microwave popcorn in an air fryer:

 Put the air fryer at 350°F (177°C) for 10 minutes.